-By now you know that weight loss medications not only exist, but they are also fairly safe and effective.
-The hardest part about taking these drugs is refraining from downing the whole bottle in the hopes of achieving faster results.
+By now, you know that weight loss medications not only exist, but they are also fairly safe and effective.
+The hardest part about taking these drugs is refraining from downing the whole bottle to achieve faster results.

 These drugs are a blessing for anyone who has found themselves on a never-ending diet and exercise merry-go-round.

-Instead of opening the fridge dozens of times per day, weight loss medications help you forget about food for a while.
+Instead of opening the fridge dozens of times daily, weight loss medications help you forget about food for a while.
 This allows you to lose weight fast.

 When it comes to exercise, these medicines can give you the fuel you need to work out regularly.
 As they say, “Sweat is fat crying.”
 Make that fat suffer by getting regular exercise, and you will lose significantly more weight while taking these weight-loss drugs.

-Take these drugs while watching what you eat and moving your body regularly, and you will improve your health, and increase your longevity.
+Take these drugs while watching what you eat and moving your body regularly, and you will improve your health and longevity.

 Want to know if any of these amazing weight loss drugs are right for you?
-While you shouldn’t expect to shrink as fast as Alice in Wonderland after eating a piece of mushroom, you can lose a significant amount of weight.
+While you shouldn’t expect to shrink as fast as Alice in Wonderland after eating a piece of mushroom, you can lose significant weight.

 You can learn more by calling Healthy Life Bariatrics.
 You are encouraged to schedule a consultation with world-renowned bariatric surgeon Doctor Babak Moeinolmolki.
-Book your appointment today by dialing (310)694-4486.
-Just think, in a week or two, you could find yourself slimming down.
+Book your appointment today by dialing (310)881-8503.
+Just think, in a week or two, you could slim down.
 Do this for yourself in the New Year.